palantus/sitecore/README.md

 ### Add custom sign in method

 Create a component in a file called `login-XXXX.mjs` in your mod and it will be shown on the login page.
 Note that it must export a property called `name` which contains the custom element name that should be used.

+### Add components to user profile page

+Create a component in a file called `user-profile-XXXX.mjs` in your mod and it will be shown on the user profile page.
+Note that it must export a property called `name` which contains the custom element name that should be used.